Lasius emarginatus: Description

-The longevity of the queen reaches up to 30 years, but for workers it is limited to 3 years.
-The species is omnivore.
-Colonies are monogynous (one queen per colony).
-They are not aggressive but they do not mind attacking a potential predator or another colony to expand their hunting and harvesting territory.
+A queen may live for 30 years, but for workers, lifespan is limited to three years.
+The species is omnivorous.
+They are not aggressive but do not mind attacking a potential predator or another colony to expand their hunting and harvesting territory.

 Distribution

 This species is present in the Western Palearctic (Europe, the Caucasus, and Asia Minor).
 As an invasive species, it is now found in Manhattan where it has taken on the niche of above-ground-level floors in taller buildings.

+ManhattAnt

+A May 2024 report published in Biological Invasions details the rapid spread of the so-called "ManhattAnt" since its initial appearance in New York City in 2011.
+Lasius emarginatus has become a dominant urban pest despite its relatively minor role in its native habitat.
+This invasive species is expanding its territory at an estimated rate of approximately one mile per year, raising concerns among researchers about potential ecological disruptions across the East Coast.

 Colony founding

 The nuptial flight happens between June and August.

-Although normal independent colony foundation is usual, it can also be achieved through Pleometrosis, a process in which several queens work together to get the colony started, but eventually the future workers will kill or drive away all queens but the dominant one.
+Although normal independent colony foundation is usual, it can also be achieved through pleometrosis, a process in which several queens work together to start the colony.
+Eventually, the future workers will kill or drive away all queens but the dominant one.